sudomesh/disaster-radio-nodemcu/README.md

 # ToDo

+* Switch to more minimal web terminal (maybe just a styled textarea)
+* Actually talk to RN2903
 * Have a little HTTP POST endpoint that switches serial betwen RN2903 and normal
-* Fix dev console whitespace issues
+* Fix web console whitespace issues
 * Catch XML parsing error on XMLHTTPRequest (firefox)
 * Security for dev console